 The theme of Hebrews is that the religion of Jesus Christ is superior to Judaism, for it has a better covenant, a better high priest, a better sacrifice, and a better tabernacle.

-c.
-AUTHOR
+C. AUTHOR

 Hebrews is an anonymous letter.
-It has been ascribed to Paul, Barnabas, Luke, Apollos, and various other persons.
+Scholars have ascribed it to Paul, Barnabas, Luke, Apollos, and various other persons.
 Weight of opinion seems to favor Paul as the author.

 D. PURPOSE